awsdocs/amazon-transcribe-developer-guide/doc_source/diarization.md

 The following is the syntax for the parameters of an HTTP/2 request\.

 ```
 POST /stream-transcription HTTP/2
+host: transcribestreaming.us-west-2.amazonaws.com
+authorization: Generated value
+x-amz-target: com.amazonaws.transcribe.Transcribe.StartStreamTranscription
+x-amz-content-sha256: STREAMING-AWS4-HMAC-SHA256-EVENTS
+x-amz-date: 20220208T235959Z
+x-amzn-transcribe-session-id: my-first-http2-diarization-stream
-    x-amzn-transcribe-language-code: LanguageCode
+x-amzn-transcribe-language-code: en-US
-    x-amzn-transcribe-sample-rate: MediaSampleRateHertz
-    x-amzn-transcribe-media-encoding: MediaEncoding
+x-amzn-transcribe-media-encoding: flac
-    x-amzn-transcribe-session-id: SessionId
-    x-amzn-transcribe-vocabulary-filter-name: VocabularyFilterName
-    x-amzn-transcribe-vocabulary-filter-method: VocabularyFilterMethod
+x-amzn-transcribe-sample-rate: 16000
-    x-amzn-transcribe-show-speaker-label: ShowSpeakerLabel
+x-amzn-transcribe-show-speaker-label: true
-    Content-type: application/json

-    {
-       "AudioStream": {
-          "AudioEvent": {
-             "AudioChunk": blob
-          }
-       }
-    }
+content-type: application/vnd.amazon.eventstream
+transfer-encoding: chunked
 ```

-To identify speakers in an HTTP/2 stream, use the [ StartStreamTranscription ](API_streaming_StartStreamTranscription.md) API and specify the following:
-+ `LanguageCode` – the language code that corresponds to the language spoken in the stream\.
-+ `MediaSampleHertz` – the sample rate of the audio\.
-+ `ShowSpeakerLabel` – `true`\.
+Parameter descriptions:
++ **host**: Update the AWS Region \('us\-west\-2' in the preceding example\) with the AWS Region you are calling\.
+For a list of valid AWS Regions, see [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#transcribe_region)\.
++ **authorization**: This is a generated field\.
+To learn more about creating a signature, see [Signing AWS requests with Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/sigv4_signing.html)\.
++ **x\-amz\-target**: Don't alter this field; use the content shown in the preceding example\.
++ **x\-amz\-content\-sha256**: This is a generated field\.
+To learn more about calculating a signature, see [Signing AWS requests with Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/sigv4_signing.html)\.
++ **x\-amz\-date**: The date and time the signature is created\.
+The format is YYYYMMDDTHHMMSSZ, where YYYY=year, MM=month, DD=day, HH=hour, MM=minute, SS=seconds, and 'T' and 'Z' are fixed characters\.
+For more information, refer to [Handling Dates in Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/sigv4-date-handling.html)\.
++ **x\-amzn\-transcribe\-session\-id**: The name for your streaming session\.
++ **x\-amzn\-transcribe\-language\-code**: The encoding used for your input audio\.
+Refer to [StartStreamTranscription](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_streaming_StartStreamTranscription.html) or [Supported languages and language\-specific features](supported-languages.md#table-language-matrix) for a list of valid values\.
++ **x\-amzn\-transcribe\-media\-encoding**: The encoding used for your input audio\.
+Valid values are `pcm`, `ogg-opus`, and `flac`\.
++ **x\-amzn\-transcribe\-sample\-rate**: The sample rate of the input audio \(in Hertz\)\.
+Amazon Transcribe supports a range from 8,000 Hz to 48,000 Hz\.
+Low\-quality audio, such as telephone audio, is typically around 8,000 Hz\.
+High\-quality audio typically ranges from 16,000 Hz to 48,000 Hz\.
+Note that the sample rate you specify **must** match that of your audio\.
++ **x\-amzn\-transcribe\-show\-speaker\-label**: To enable diarization, this value must be `true`\.
++ **content\-type**: Don't alter this field; use the content shown in the preceding example\.

 ### WebSocket streaming<a name="diarization-websocket"></a>

-To identify speakers in WebSocket streams, use the following format to create a pre\-signed URL to start a WebSocket request and specify `show-speaker-label` as `true`\.
-A pre\-signed URL contains the information to set up bi\-directional communication between your application and Amazon Transcribe\.
+To identify speakers in WebSocket streams, use the following format to create a pre\-signed URI to start a WebSocket request and specify `show-speaker-label` as `true`\.
+A pre\-signed URI contains the information to set up bi\-directional communication between your application and Amazon Transcribe\.

 ```
-GET wss://transcribestreaming.region.amazonaws.com:8443/stream-transcription-websocket
+GET wss://transcribestreaming.us-west-2.amazonaws.com:8443/stream-transcription-websocket
-?language-code=languageCode
+?
 &X-Amz-Algorithm=AWS4-HMAC-SHA256
-    &X-Amz-Credential=Signature Version 4 credential scope
-    &X-Amz-Date=date
-    &X-Amz-Expires=time in seconds until expiration
+&X-Amz-Credential=AKIAIOSFODNN7EXAMPLE%2F20220208%2Fus-west-2%2Ftranscribe%2Faws4_request
+&X-Amz-Date=20220208T235959Z
+&X-Amz-Expires=250
 &X-Amz-Security-Token=security-token
 &X-Amz-Signature=Signature Version 4 signature
 &X-Amz-SignedHeaders=host
-    &media-encoding=mediaEncoding
-    &sample-rate=mediaSampleRateHertz
-    &session-id=sessionId
+&language-code=en-US
+&media-encoding=flac
+&sample-rate=16000
 &show-speaker-label=true
 ```

-For more information on completing WebSocket requests, see [Creating a pre\-signed URL](websocket.md#websocket-url)\.
+Parameter definitions can be found in the [API Reference](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_Reference.html); parameters common to all AWS API operations are listed in the [Common Parameters](https://docs.aws.amazon.com/transcribe/latest/APIReference/CommonParameters.html) section\.

 ### Streaming transcription output<a name="diarization-output"></a>